JaySLee/covid/README.md

 ## Hospital occupancy trends
 * [121021:] A few days ago, LCPS split ICU numbers by NL and "International" (i.e. in beds in Germany).
 Those are combined here.
- -The latter includes "the number of COVID patients moved abroad from the Netherlands.
+  - The latter includes "the number of COVID patients moved abroad from the Netherlands.
 This currently concerns COVID IC patients who have gone from the Netherlands to a hospital in Germany."
 * [112721:] Hospitalizations are &#128543;.
 * [111621:] Hospitalizations are not as dire as earlier this year and last year, but almost there :-/.